 If you pick up a stray dog, we will collect it and take it to our council-appointed kennels.
-The owner will then have seven days to claim him or her.
+The owner will then have seven days to claim the dog.

 Out of office hours

-Kennels are open until 8pm Monday to Thursday and 6pm Friday to Sunday:
+Kennels are open until 8pm Monday to Thursday and 6pm Friday to Sunday.
+Contact:

 If a dog is microchipped with up-to-date contact details we will get in touch with the owner to confirm we have their dog.
 The quicker we can contact the owner, the lower the kennelling charges.